Can Elevated LDL Be a Protective Mechanism in Response to Inflammation and Leaky Gut?

 Immunoglobulins or IgG are proteins found in milk that help bind up toxins and support mucosal health.
 Serum-derived IgG avoids issues with allergenic proteins that may otherwise be found in cow milk.

-I use Mega IgG2000 by Microbiome Labs (capsules), and often combined with MegaMucosa by the same company as my preferred source of IgG.
+I use IgG-Boost 2500 by Doctor Alex Supplements (powder), Mega IgG2000 by Microbiome Labs (capsules), and also use MegaMucosa by the same company as my preferred sources of IgG.
 They are suitable for individuals with milk allergies or sensitivities but are not suitable for those with a beef allergy.

 Berries contain proanthocyanidins as active antioxidant compounds that may also support the binding of LPS (16).